tosibakoludo/udaljeni-repozitorijum/README.md

-A simple form for demonstration usage of regular expressions to check passwords and jmbg
+A simple form that demonstrates the use of regular expressions to check passwords and jmbg

 <a href="https://tosibakoludo.github.io/Login-RegEx/">Provera lozinke i jmbg-a</a>